-The bonus is paid in 2023 as a discount on the invoice amount of the declaration for reference year 2022.
-In order to calculate the amount, you will have to report the commercial and industrial plastic packaging containing PCR and put on the Belgian market, separately in your 2022 declaration.
+The bonus is paid as a discount on the invoice amount.
+In order to calculate the amount, you will have to report the commercial and industrial plastic packaging containing PCR and put on the Belgian market, separately in your declaration.

 Example: your company has purchased shrink hoods containing 50% of PCR.
 The total weight of the hoods is 20 tonnes.
 60% of this packaging is used for the Belgian market, 40% for export.
-Your bonus will amount to: 20 tonnes x 60% = 12 tonnes, of which 50% PCR = 6 tonnes x \leq 50 = \leq 300.
+Your bonus will amount to: 20 tonnes \times 60% = 12 tonnes, of which 50% PCR = 6 tonnes \times \le 50 = \le 300.